OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 **Practical**

-The interactive lab simulates a hotel wifi network where you have to pay for the service. the router is not allowing Bob's packers to the website and placing them in the bin.
-But Alice's packets are going through fine becuase she has paid for the service.
+The interactive lab simulates a hotel WI-FI network where you have to pay for the service.
+The router is not allowing Bob's packets to reach the website and placing them in the bin.
+But Alice's packets are going through fine because she has paid for the service.
 We have to change Bob's MAC address to the same as Alice's to complete the challenge.

 -----

 #### Task 4 - Ping(ICMP)

-Ping is one of the most fundametal network tools avaialable.
-Ping uses `ICMP` Packets to determine the performance of a connection between devices.
+Ping is one of the most fundamental network tools available.
+Ping uses `ICMP` packets to determine the performance of a connection between devices.

 `ICMP` = Internet Control Message Protocol

-The measuring is done by sending `ICMP's echo` packet from one device, and listening for the `ICMP's echo` reply from the Target device.
+The measuring is done by sending an `ICMP's echo` packet from one device and listening for the `ICMP's echo` reply from the target device.

 Ping can be performed against devices on a network or on resources like websites.
-This tool is easy to use and comes pre-installed on operating systems such as linux and windows.
+This tool is easy to use and comes pre-installed on operating systems such as Linux and Windows.
 The syntax for ping is:
 ```
 ping (IP ADDRESS/WEBSITE URL)
 ```